bellapickering/bellapickering.github.io/_posts/2020-04-14-Corona-Student.markdown

 [![Brookes Email](/_uploads/brookes-email.png)](/_uploads/brookes-email.png)

-Suddenly We had out last day at uni, we had attended our last lecture and we never even realised.
+Suddenly we had our last day at uni, we had attended our last lecture and we never even realised.
 Our email inboxes flooded with emails from lecturers and societies.
 Facebook events we had all looked forward to as our last time, were "postponed", and even more distressing- Graduation, "postponed".

 I may not be in the demographic worst effected by Covid 19 in terms of health, however the virus has affected my mental health in various ways!
 Many frantic calls were made to my parents in order to help decide on of the hardest decisions being, do I fly back home to Zimbabwe to be with my family, or stay in the UK?